With Treatment

 Services provided:

-Turning Point Counseling Inc is a residential rehab center in Lafayette, Indiana that is located in the 47905 zip code.
-Turning Point Counseling Inc offers Mental health services and Recovery coaches.
-It offers treatment to women and men.
+Turning Point Counseling Inc is an inpatient rehab facility in Lafayette, IN that is located in the 47905 zip code.
+Turning Point Counseling Inc provides residential substance use treatment.
+It provides motivational interviewing, substance use counseling approach and matrix model.

 Address: 100 Executive Drive, 1st Floor, Suite G, Lafayette, IN 47905 in Tippecanoe County